breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 [![](../images/microsoft_github_aquisition.png)](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition/)

 This year, I predicted the pandemic weeks before the lockdown, exited the market, and turned down a job at Google.
-They called me crazy.
+Some people called me crazy.
 Now I'm going all-in on some new ideas (none of which are mine).
 I'm making some big bets and some may be wrong, but I see the very same spark of truth in them.
 Hang on to your hats, because if I'm right, these things are going to shake the foundations of modern computing.

 # Everything old is new again